 Payment of the annual subscription shall constitute acceptance of the Association’s Constitution and Code of Practice.

 Meetings of the Association

-The Annual Meeting of the Association shall be held on a Tuesday in January in each year.
-Ordinary Meetings of the Association shall usually be held on a Tuesday in the months of March, June and September.
-Extraordinary Meetings of the Association may be called at any time by the President or within two weeks’ notice by no fewer than nine members.
+The Annual Meeting of the Association shall be held in January of each year.
+Ordinary Meetings of the Association shall usually be held in the months of March, June and September.
+Extraordinary Meetings of the Association may be called at any time by the President or on two weeks’ notice by no fewer than nine members.
 The Committee shall meet by arrangement and may also appoint special subcommittees of the Association to consider and report on particular questions of interest to members.